Compromise, Don't Optimize: Generalizing Perfect Bayesian Equilibrium to Allow for Ambiguity: Examples

 The proof is in Appendix \ref{s:p2}.

 Let us discuss the strategic concerns underlying the PCE in this game.
-Each firm $i$, when deciding about the price $p_i>c_i$ and facing unknown cost of the other firm, worries about two possibilities.
+Each firm $i$, when deciding about the price $p_i>c_i$ and facing an unknown cost of the other firm, worries about two possible situations.
 It could be that the other firm chooses a weakly lower price $p_{-i}\le p_i$.
 Thus, firm $i$ could have obtained more profit by undercutting $p_{-i}$.
 The greatest such loss occurs when the other firm's price marginally undercuts $p_i$.
 Alternatively, it could be that the other firm chooses a higher price, $p_{-i}>p_i$.
-Thus, firm $i$ is losing profit by charging too little.
+Thus, unless $p_i$ is the profit maximizing price for the monopoly, firm $i$ is losing profit by charging too little.
 The greatest such loss occurs when the other firm's cost is the highest possible, $\ol c$.
-The firm thus chooses the best compromise $p_i^*( c_i)$ that balances these two losses, assuming that the other firm follows its equilibrium strategy.
+The firm thus chooses the best compromise $s_i^*( c_i)$ that balances these two losses, assuming that the other firm follows its equilibrium strategy.

-We find that the PCE price $p_i^*( c_i)$ is strictly increasing in $c_i$ and lies strictly above its marginal cost $c_i$ whenever $c_i<\ol c$.
-Moreover, $p_i^*(\ol c)=\ol c$.
+We find that the PCE price $s_i^*( c_i)$ is strictly increasing in $c_i$ and lies strictly above the marginal cost $c_i$ whenever $c_i<\ol c$.
+Moreover, $s_i^*(\ol c)=\ol c$.
 So, any sale with the cost below $\ol c$ leads to a positive profit.
-The fact that the price does not lie above $\ol c$ is intuitive.
-It is common knowledge that the costs are at most $\ol c$, so if the prices were above $\ol c$, each firm would have incentive to undercut the other, regardless of what its cost is.
-Also, the largest price cannot lie below $\ol c$, as a firm with cost $\ol c$ will charge the price $\ol c$ in order to ensure a loss equal to zero.
+The fact that the equilibrium price cannot not lie above $\ol c$ is intuitive.
+It is common knowledge that the costs are at most $\ol c$.
+So if a firm charges a price above $\ol c$, the other firm would undercut it.
+Note also that the largest equilibrium price cannot lie below $\ol c$.
+This is because a firm with cost $\ol c$ will never charge a price below $\ol c$.

-Note that the lowest price $p_i^*(\ul c)$ is strictly positive, even if $\ul c=0$.
+Note that the lowest equilibrium price $s_i^*(\ul c)$ is strictly positive, even if $\ul c=0$.
 This is because when the price is very low, then the potential loss due to not undercutting the other firm is small, while the potential loss due to not setting a price much higher is large.
 This has an upward effect on prices.

 \begin{remark} It is generally intractable to find a PBE in this application under any reasonable prior, even in this simplest setting with linear demand and constant marginal costs.
 The PBE strategy profile for this simplest setting is implicitly defined by a differential equation with no closed form solution \citep[see][]{Spulber1995bertrand}. \end{remark}